eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--cache-strategy`

 Strategy for the cache to use for detecting changed files.

-Can be either `metadata` or `content`.
-If no strategy is specified, `metadata` is used.
+* **Argument Type**: String.
+One of the following values:
+  1. `metadata`
+  1. `content
+* **Multiple Arguments**: No
+* **Default Value**: `metadata`

 The `content` strategy can be useful in cases where the modification time of your files change even if their contents have not.
-For example, this can happen during git operations like git clone because git does not track file modification time.
+For example, this can happen during git operations like `git clone` because git does not track file modification time.

 ##### `--cache-strategy` example